ruuda/hoff/doc/installing.md

 ## Setting up the user

-The application runs as the `git` user, which needs its own Git configuration, and a key pair to connect to GitHub.
-Let’s start with the Git config:
+The application needs a key pair to connect to GitHub:

-    $ sudo --user git HOME=/home/git git config --global user.name 'CI Bot'
-    $ sudo --user git HOME=/home/git git config --global user.email 'cibot@example.com'
-    $ sudo --user git HOME=/home/git git config --global transfer.fsckObjects true

-Next, generate a key pair:
+    $ sudo mkdir /etc/hoff

-    $ sudo --user git ssh-keygen -t ed25519
+    $ sudo ssh-keygen -t ed25519 -f /etc/hoff/id_ed25519

-Save it in `/home/git/.ssh/id_ed25519`, and leave the passphrase empty to allow the key to be used without human interaction.
+Leave the passphrase empty to allow the key to be used without human interaction.
+Next, we need to pre-populate the know hosts file that Hoff tells Git to use when connecting to a server.

+    $ sudo ssh -o UserKnownHostsFile=/etc/hoff/known_hosts github.com

+[Validate the fingerprints][fingerprints] and then accept the unknown host prompt.
 Finally, we need a GitHub account that will be used for fetching and pushing.
 I recommend creating a separate account for this purpose.
 On GitHub, add the public key to the new account.
-(Paste the output of `sudo cat /home/git/.ssh/id_ed25519.pub` into the key field under “SSH and GPG keys”.)
+(Paste the output of `sudo cat /etc/hoff/id_ed25519.pub` into the key field under “SSH and GPG keys”.)

 ## Adding a repository